isamu-isozaki/teamai_test/support/onboarding/index.html.md

    - Provide maximum information and use case from customer in the issue, mention any alternatives, how badly the customer wants it.
-   - Ask a developer for opinion (do we want this feature in GitLab: yes/no, the developer might ask more questions before answer)
+   - Ask a developer for opinion (do we want this feature in GitLab: yes/no, the developer might ask more questions before answer/index.html.md)
    - Report back to customer with a link to the issue

 Typical workflow for updating an existing issue: